Best thermal cameras iMore 2021

 The best digital camera doesn't necessarily have the highest specs or the biggest price tag.
 Instead, they serve a specific need.
-A thermal imaging camera, sometimes known as an infrared camera, measures objects' energy and displays that information on an LCD.
-This type of camera is good for hobbyists, firefighters, farmers, home inspectors, and hundreds of other fields.
-My favorite model is the Seek Thermal RevealPRO.
-It's small enough to fit in a pocket but powerful enough to see up to 500 feet in the distance.
-Which is right for you?
+For example, a thermal imaging camera, sometimes known as an infrared camera, measures an object's energy and displays that information on an LCD.
+This type of camera is a valuable tool for firefighters, farmers, home inspectors, beekeepers, locating wildlife, finding air and water leaks, and hundreds of other tasks.
+My favorite model is the Seek Thermal CompactPRO.
+It's a tiny camera that turns your iPhone or tablet into a viewing screen.
+So which thermal camera is right for you?
 We've put together a guide on the best thermal cameras this year.

 If you're looking for a lightweight kit that can go anywhere, you've found it.
 The FLIR ONE Gen 3 is a thermal camera that plugs into the lightning port on an iPhone 12 or earlier model iPhone.
 It also works on the USB-C port on any Android device.
 The two cameras on the FLIR ONE snap photos and then transmit and display them on your smartphone's screen in real-time.
 It's the handiest thermal camera on the market today.